The Carnation Plot: A Plot to Save Marie Antoinette

 The note Rougeville left purportedly had an offer of money to use as bribe and informed her that he would return on Friday to see her.
-Marie Antoinette then destroyed Rougeville’s note by tearing it into little pieces.
-As the Queen had no pen or pencil to reply, she pricked out her answer to Rougeville with a pin.
+Marie Antoinette then destroyed the note by tearing it into little pieces.
+As the Queen had no pen or pencil to reply, she is claimed to have pricked out her answer with a pin.
 Her note stated:

-Gilbert did not wait for Rougeville’s returned.
-He became suspicious supposedly gave the note to Madame Richard, and she delivered it to Michonis when he came the next day (29 August).
+Gilbert did not wait for Rougeville’s return.
+Instead, he became suspicious and supposedly gave the note to Madame Richard, and she delivered it to Michonis when he came the next day (29 August).
 To avoid being compromised, Michonis told Madame Richard that the note was of no consequence and that he would no longer bring anyone else to visit the Queen.

+On the 30th, as promised Rougeville returned, but he did so disguised.
+He then gave Marie Antoinette a certain amount money for bribes that were to be given to the Warden (Toussaint Richard) and his wife (Madame Richard).
+The day was then set for the Queen’s escape, which was to be the night of September 2 and 3 and the Carnation Plot was to proceed as follows.
 On the appointed evening Michonis was to arrive at 10pm and take Marie Antoinette out of the Temple under orders of the municipality.
 Once outside, having made good her escape, Rougeville would receive her.
 Rougeville would then have her join Madame Jarjayes in the territory of Livry-Gargan at a property owned by Herault de Séchelles, and the Queen would then be taken to Germany.
 To ensure the warden and his wife were not suspected of having been involved, a discharge was also to be entered on the jail-books.

 The plotters came on the designated day and gave the gendarmes fifty louis to say nothing.
 The Queen was prepared for their arrival, left her cell, and crossed into a small courtyard.
 However, before she went through the gate either Gilbert or another guard, named François Dufresne, stopped her and “declared that if they carried the queen away, he would call the guard.”
 No amount of persuasion changed his mind even though he had already accepted a bribe.
-Thus, the escape attempt failed.
+Thus, Marie Antoinette’s escape failed.

-On 3 September, the gendarme Gilbert denounced the plot and the public learned of the Queen’s planned escape.
+On 3 September, the gendarme Gilbert denounced the Carnation Plot and the public learned of the Queen’s planned escape.
 “When the conspiracy was revealed, the city was amazed, and the Convention took drastic measures once again against all suspected monarchists and counter-revolutionaries, referring them to the Revolutionary Tribunal.”
 Having been found out, Rougeville escaped, later moved to Reims, and died there in 1814.
 Michonis, Toussaint Richard, and Madame Richard were arrested.

 Michonis was later condemned and guillotined.
 He died on 17 June 1794 and was buried in the cimetière de Picpus.
 The warden and Madame Richard were not released until after the Queen’s death.
 Madame Richard then returned to work and was murdered some years later in 1796 by a convict condemned to twenty years.
 It happened when she handed him a bowl of soup, he stabbed her through the heart with a knife.
 As for the gendarme Gilbert, he received a commission after the Queen’s death.
-The next report of Gilbert is that he gambled away money belonging to his company, “and then blew his brains out in despair.”
+The next report was that he gambled away money belonging to his company, “and then blew his brains out in despair.”

-- Gaulot, Paul, A Friend of the Queen, 1893
+- Gaulot, Paul, A Friend of the Queen, 1893, p.
+348-349.

-- Rocheterie, Maxime de La, The Life of Marie Antoinette, 1906
+- Rocheterie, Maxime de La, The Life of Marie Antoinette, 1906, p.
+345.